genesiscommunitysuccess/docs/docs/04_web/02_web-components/04_presentation/03_banner.md

 ### Interaction: create a banner dynamically

-If you create the banner in your file, it will be displayed automatically.
-However, Normally, you often need to display a banner subject to certain conditions.
+If you simply create the banner in your file, it will be displayed automatically in the application.
+However, you often need to display a banner only when certain conditions apply.

-Here is an example of how to create this component dynamically so that it is only displayed in specific circumstances:
+Here is an example of a banner that is not displayed automatically; it is created dynamically and displayed only when you call the function `createBanner()`:

 1. Import the `alphaBanner` from `@genesislcap/alpha-design-system`: